Primary Curriculum

 In EYFS, pupils begin to explore the concept of design and technology.
 In nursery, they begin to construct with a purpose safely.
 They use different materials to create.
 In reception, they continue by looking at mechanisms as well as shape and assemble materials.
 They take a closer look at flaps and joints.

-In Key Stage One pupils will study cutting and creating simple mechanisms.
-In Key Stage Two pupils will build circuits incorporating switches, bulbs, buzzers and motors.
-Throughout the learning journey, pupils will have opportunities to look at food and nutrition , where they learn about food safety and look at dishes from the past and present.
+In Key Stage One pupils will study cutting and creating simple mechanisms such as wheels and axels.
+They continue to build on their previous knowledge on creating structures safely and securely.
+In Key Stage Two pupils will build circuits incorporating switches and buzzers.
+In addition to this they begin to look at architectural structures.
+Throughout the different Key Stages, pupils will have opportunities to look at food and nutrition , where they learn about food safety and look at dishes from the past and present as well as different cultures.

 Art

-At Loxford, art is taught within the Humanities lessons.
+At Loxford, art is taught with links to other subjects such as humanites and science.
 This gives opportunities for pupils to explore the world of art linked to the real world they are learning about.
-Pupils will have the opportunity to plan, create and evaluate their own work while building their artistic vocabulary.
+Pupils will have the opportunity to plan, create and evaluate their own work whilst building their artistic vocabulary.

-In EYFS, pupils develop their artistic skills and work on understanding and creating pictures.
-In nursery, experiment with different colours and materials to create an image.
+In EYFS, pupils develop their artistic skills and work on understanding and creating pictures through mark making.
+In nursery,the pupils experiment with different colours and materials to create an image.
 They look at different patterns and create their own and start to mix colours.
 In reception, they continue their art journey by creating from observation and imagination.
 They build on their knowledge of tools/resources by naming them and talk about how it is used.

 Music